norvig/paip-lisp/docs/chapter3.md

 As an example of keyword parameters, suppose we wanted to write sequence functions that are similar to `find` and `find-if`, except that they return a list of all matching elements rather than just the first matching element.
 We will call the new functions `find-all` and `find-all-if`.
 Another way to look at these functions is as variations of remove.
-Instead of removing items that match, they keep all the items that match, and remove the ones that don’t.
+Instead of removing items that match, they keep all the items that match, and remove the ones that don't.
 Viewed this way, we can see that the function `find-all-if` is actually the same function as `remove-if-not`.
 It is sometimes useful to have two names for the same function viewed in different ways (like `not` and `null`).
 The new name could be defined with a `defun`, but it is easier to just copy over the definition: